Barbacoa08/Barbacoa08/README.md

 ### Person to Place ([GitHub link](https://github.com/barbacoa08/person-to-place/))

-Is a desktop app for keeping track of where people live.
-I created this due to working for a global company and I couldn't find any other solution that did quite what I wanted.
+This is a desktop app for keeping track of where people live.
+I created this due to working for a global company and being unable to find any other solution that did what I wanted.
 Plus, I wanted an excuse to play with [Tauri](https://tauri.app/).

 _Tech Used_: [Tauri](https://tauri.app/), Rust, SvelteKit, TypeScript, Vite, CSS, PNPM, Cargo, ESLint, Prettier, JavaScript, ESM, GitHub, GitHub Actions